ansxnlee/webProxy/README.md

 ### `python3 webProxy.py [positive integer]`

+The integer arguement determines when cached items expire in seconds.

 When the servers up, open your favourite web browser (your fav is google chrome) and go onto some HTTP site through localhost 8888

 Ex. one of my professor's homepages